Ifkarsyah/ifkarsyah.github.io/content/tutorial-kafka/1-kafka-fundamental/2-kafka-history/index.md

 - In **RabbitMQ**, a traditional queue, the broker **pushes** messages to consumers as soon as they’re available.
 This push model prioritizes real-time message delivery, which is ideal for immediate processing and task-based workflows but doesn’t support message replay or as much control over consumption speed.

-## Major Change throughout the years
+## Evolution of Kafka throughout the years

 - **Initial Release (2011)**: Kafka was released as an open-source project by LinkedIn, establishing the core concepts of topics, producers, and consumers.
 - **High Availability and Fault Tolerance (2012)**: Version 0.8 introduced replication and partitioning, enhancing fault tolerance and data redundancy.